donnaxnguyen/mock-planner/README.md

-# Work Day Scheduler
+# Daily Schedule Planner
-This is a simple daily planner that is created for the user to plan and save events by the hour
+This is a daily planner created for the user to plan and save events by the hour

 ## Summary
-HTML, CSS, Momentjs, and Javascript was used to create a quiz
+HTML, CSS, Momentjs, and Javascript was used to create this application

 ### How It Works
 * When the user opens the planner: